-Grant applicants to receive the funds must meet all of the following criteria.
+To receive funds, grant applicants must meet all of the following criteria.

 Grant applications may be for almost any innovative purpose that involves students in a unique way.
 Eligible expenses include supplies, materials, equipment, printing, etc. These funds are not intended for student travel such as field trips or for the personal gain of the Project Director.

-Grant awards will be based on the recommendation of the MCTM Teacher Incentive Grant task force, which is appointed by the Executive Board.
-Announcement of the grant recipients will be made by mid-March.
+Grant awards will be based on the recommendation of the MCTM Foundation to the MCTM Board, which will award the grant.
+Announcement of grant recipients will be made by Dec.
+15th.

 The committee will determine the recipients of the grants based